USRC Waterwitch

 USRC Waterwitch a sea going motor launch was used as the official boarding boat by the United States Customs Service and United States Revenue Cutter Service in Hawaii for 28 years between 1903 and 1931.

 The launch was built in 1900 by Peter Swanson, of Belvedere, California for Archie Young of the Von Hamm-Young company.
 She was 13 tons, and fifty feet in length, with a beam of nine feet, she drew five feet of water.
-Powered with a forty housepower Union gas engine, she had electric lighting.
+Powered with a forty horsepower Union gas engine, she had electric lighting.
 She could carry twenty five to fifty passengers and crew.
 She was brought to Hawaii as deck cargo to Oʻahu, Hawaii in 1903 on the schooner Rosamond arriving on 3 October 1900.

 Her maiden voyage took place on 6 October under the command of Commodore Archie Young, crewed by the Young Brothers, William and Herb, (no relation to Archie).
 On the trip the Waterwitch cruised round the Honolulu harbor and the southeast coast of the island, before making for Pearl and back, at speeds up to 12 knots.